neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

 Feel free to check out my code on [my github](https://github.com/neokt/women-dialogue-box-office)!

 1. **Web scraping and data acquisition** - My data was acquired through a combination of web scraping, APIs and direct acquisition.
-All results were stored as Pandas dataframes using Pickle, a library to serialize and save Python object structures.
+All data was stored in Pandas dataframes with Pickle, a library to serialize and save Python object structures.
   ![Data sources and features][chart1]
   - I started by scraping general movie data from 1980-2016 (including domestic total gross numbers) from [Box Office Mojo](http://www.boxofficemojo.com/) using Beautiful Soup, a Python web scraping library.
 This involved a multi-step scraping process to obtain the URLs for each movie and pull individual results for each movie URL.
 This resulted in records for 14,269 movies.
   - I then scraped [bechdeltest.com](http://bechdeltest.com/) with Beautiful Soup for Bechdel test results, which resulted in 5,420 records.